 You don’t have to know all about HVAC to recognize the importance of your home’s air quality.
-If you suffer from allergies, asthma, or just plain can't breathe, you might have poor in-home air quality!
-For those of you who can't stand that musty, choking feeling, let us educate you on one of the prime culprits of poor indoor air; your air ducts!
-Yes indeed, the ducts that circulate heat and cool air in your home can cause all sorts of breathing problems.
+If you suffer from allergies, asthma, or illness, you might have poor indoor air quality!
+For those of you who can't stand that musty, choking feeling, let us educate you on one of the prime culprits of poor indoor air: your air ducts!
+Yes indeed, the ducts that circulate hot and cool air in your home can cause all sorts of breathing problems.
 To prevent unhealthy air circulation throughout your home, a duct cleaning is your next move for healthy, breathable air!
 Read on to find out more about air duct cleaning!

 What is Duct Cleaning?

 Heating and cooling systems become contaminated over time.
 Water deposits and an accumulation of dirt or mold could be causing poor air quality inside your home.
-In addition, ducts can become infested with insects or rodents—this gives a whole new meaning to the term "crawl space”!
+In addition, ducts can become infested with insects or rodents.
 Duct cleaning removes the buildup and cleans the internal components of your heating or cooling forced air systems.

 Why Should I Have My Air Ducts Cleaned?

-If your system contains visible mold, this is a sure sign that it is time to contact a home comfort consultant.
+If your system contains visible mold, this is a sure sign that it is time to contact an HVAC technician.
 In fact, mold that you can see could be an indication that there is mold elsewhere as well.
 It is necessary to have a trained professional inspect those inaccessible areas.

 Most likely one of the nastiest parts of dirty ducts is the fact that they are often infested with parasites, rodents, and all sorts of creepy-crawlies!
 Keeping those out of your airways is in the best interest of everyone in your home!